idekerlab/nest_vnn/README.md

 Many of these are hyperparameters and need to be optimized.
 The values in the sample file may not work for a different model.

-1. _-modeldir_: a name of directory where you want to store the trained models.
+1. _-modeldir_: a name of the directory where you want to store the trained models.
 The default is set to "MODEL" in the current working directory.

-2. _-genotype_hiddens_: a number of neurons to assign each subsystem in the hierarchy.
+2. _-genotype_hiddens_: the number of neurons to assign each subsystem in the hierarchy.
 The default is set to 6.

-3. _-epoch_: the number of epoch to run during the training phase.
+3. _-epoch_: the number of epochs to run during the training phase.
 The default is set to 300.

 4. _-batchsize_: the size of each batch to process at a time.
-The deafult is set to 5000.
+The default is set to 5000.
 You may increase this number to speed up the training process within the memory capacity of your GPU server.